-As a staff we recognise that self-reflection is also key to ensuring poor behaviour is addressed in the most appropriate way.
+As a staff we recognise that self-reflection is also key to ensuring dysregulated behaviour is addressed in the most appropriate way.

-A few children who need more support to regulate their behaviour may have different targets and strategies agreed with the SENDCo, Head teacher or Assistant Headteacher.
+A few children who need more support to regulate their behaviour may have different targets and strategies agreed with the SENDCo, Headteacher or Assistant Headteacher.